yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 4. It is easy to make incremental progress on the theorem using computational tools

 It's worth elaborating on the last point.
-This theorem is statement that has to be proved for all critical points $$\mathbf{u} \in \mathbb{R}[x_1,x_2,x_3]_2^4$$ of all $$p \in \Sigma[x_1,x_2,x_3]_4$$.
-If we fix a particular $$\mathbf{u}$$, it turns out that the search over all $$p$$ that $$\mathbf{u}$$ is a spurious critical point of, can be formulated as a SDP (for more details see [our paper](https://arxiv.org/abs/2205.11466) or [these slides](/assets/pdfs/iccopt_2025_talk.pdf)).
+This theorem is a statement that has to be proved for all critical points $$\mathbf{u} \in \mathbb{R}[x_1,x_2,x_3]_2^4$$ of all $$p \in \Sigma[x_1,x_2,x_3]_4$$.
+If we fix a particular $$\mathbf{u}$$, it turns out that the search over all $$p$$ for which $$\mathbf{u}$$ is a spurious critical point can be formulated as an SDP (for more details see [our paper](https://arxiv.org/abs/2205.11466) or [these slides](/assets/pdfs/iccopt_2025_talk.pdf)).
 If $$\mathbf{u}$$ does not admit such counterexamples, the dual certificate of the SDP gives a proof for this